VolShyn/VolShyn.github.io/_finance/basic.md

 # Explanation

-This basic concepts are necessary for further learning of financial modelling, e.g. Hull-White model, Black-Karasinski, Nelson Siegel, etc.
+This basic concepts are necessary for further learning of financial modelling, e.g. Hull-White, Black-Karasinski, Nelson Siegel models, etc.

 All financial assets can be described in some way, either with words, or you can describe them with parameters (mathematically).